-This site boasts over 17,000 free printable ESL lesson plans and worksheets on just about any topic you can think of.
+This site boasts more than 17,000 free printable ESL lesson plans and worksheets on just about any topic you can think of.
 Filter lesson plans and activities by category, such as grammar, listening, pronunciation, or vocabulary, or conduct a full database search for specific themes.
-You can also further break down lessons by language level.
+You can also break down lessons further by language level.

 This is a wonderful site that features free lesson plans broken down into reading, listening, grammar, vocabulary, pronunciation, and business lessons.
 Lesson plans can be downloaded in PDF format and include warm-up exercises, worksheets, pre-teaching suggestions, and follow-up activities.

 The Internet TESL Journal is a site with articles, lesson plans, activities, and other helpful free resources for teachers.
 Lesson plans tackle a wide variety of topics and include easy-to-follow instructions, activities, and teacher worksheet keys.
 Lesson plans cover grammatical themes, conversation classes, cultural topics, and more.

 This site includes lesson plans, worksheets, PowerPoints, and video lessons to incorporate into your classroom.
-Browse lessons by grammar or vocabulary target language, student type (age or goal), level, or even material type (group work, communicative language teaching, etc.).
+Browse lessons by grammar or vocabulary topic, student type (age or goal), level, or even material type (group work, communicative language teaching, etc.).
 Their materials are typically high-quality downloads featuring interesting activities and ideas for lessons.

 Fluentize isn’t entirely free, but they have quite a few free sample plans on their site that you can use, whether you choose to buy future lessons or not.
 Fluentize’s lessons are video-based, and the fun, current topics work well for teens and adults (you can filter by level).
 Fluentize provides all of the supporting resources you’ll need for a comprehensive lesson (either online or as a download), such as a video clip, lesson plan, and teacher’s guide.